Gust Avrakotos: Posting in Greece

 Richard Welch, chief of the CIA station in Athens was assassinated in December 1975.

 After extensive training for field work, Avrakotos was posted to Greece in 1963.
 He spent time building relationships in Greek society, including within the military.
 Following the 1967 Greek coup d'état and the establishment of a far-right military junta, Avrakotos became the main liaison point for the CIA and the regime.
 He had built strong links with the members of the junta; Crile wrote that the colonels:

 had all started off life as peasants before joining the army, and they felt a kinship with this charismatic, working-class American whose parents had come from Lemnos.
 They could speak Greek with him.
 He drank and whored with them, and they knew from the heart that he shared their ferocious anti-Communism.

-Avrakotos lunched with the colonels regularly and socialized with them in the evenings and at weekends.
+Avrakotos lunched with the colonels regularly and socialized with them in the evenings and on weekends.
 He also provided both officially sanctioned advice, and more practical suggestions that had no official backing: when Andreas Papandreou, the future prime minister of Greece, was incarcerated, Avrakotos gave them the official message that Papandreou should be allowed to leave the country for the US, and also unofficially advised them to "shoot the motherfucker because he's going to come back to haunt you".

 In December 1975, the CIA chief of station in Athens – and Avrakotos's superior – Richard Welch, was gunned down on his doorstep by three members of the 17 November Group, a far-left urban guerrilla terrorist organization after his cover as a member of the CIA was publicized.
 Two months later Avrakotos's cover was also blown, and he was pilloried in the Greek far-left press.
 With the publicity, his life also came under threat.
 Several of his friends from the regime of the Colonels were assassinated and Avrakotos had to increase the use of his fieldcraft to ensure he avoided being targeted.
-He ended his tenure in Greece in 1978.
+Nonetheless, he stayed on until his tenure in Greece was terminated in 1978.